How to get there

 Bariloche airport and city both have lots of car rental agencies, and because of all that competition it is one of the most inexpensive places in Argentina to rent a car.

-Bariloche also has a range of small car rental operators that offer car hire at prices that are cheap, cheap, cheap.
-We have used
+Bariloche also has a range of small car rental operators that offer car rental at prices that are cheap, cheap, cheap.
+You get what you pay for!

 Bus to Bariloche